Welcome to OOF3D!

 type oof3d to run the program.
 If not,

 README file and learn how to set PATH.

 If something didn't work, read the README file

-help to diagnose problems.
+optional, but can help to diagnose problems.

 Beware that the full suite takes quite a while to

 OOF3D works basically the same way as OOF2, so you can